ghewgill/twig/README.md

 ## Bugs

-- Doesn't echo your own tweets to the channel.
 - More than 100 followed users won't work properly.
 - Twitter stream server disconnections may not be handled gracefully.
 - Client disconnections are probably equally ungraceful.